 I could tell you “I’m a pastor,” and so I “am” – but I’m so much more than a pastor.
 And I’m more than a mother and more than a wife and more than a friend and more than a writer and more than the possessor of a college degree.
 These labels may be useful for social media or résumés, but none of them describe who I am at the core; they just describe my “surface.”
 My identity goes far deeper than my role or accomplishments or relationships.
 I am so much more than any of these things.

 None of us should settle for defining ourselves – or others – so shallowly.
-It’s not only inaccurate, it’s hurtful.
-Focusing on surface characteristics (and I include gender identity as a one of these characteristics) lets us feel justified in judging others, if only because their “surface” is different than our own.
+It’s not only inaccurate, but it’s also hurtful.
+Focusing on surface characteristics (and I include gender identity as one of these characteristics) lets us feel justified in judging others, if only because their “surface” is different than our own.
 It also robs us of a deep sense of our own worth and blinds us to the worth of others.
 I’m not saying that what people do or think isn’t important, and I’m not saying that we have to agree with everything another person does or thinks.
 But I am making the point that deeds and thoughts and beliefs don’t define who we are.
 God defines who we are.

 So how ought we define ourselves?
 The way God defines us.
 God doesn’t define us by our activities or attitudes, nor does God define us by our gender.
 The words “gender identity” never came from God’s mouth.
 Male, female, lesbian, gay, bisexual, trans, questioning, straight – none of these terms represent our true self, nor (contrary to popular belief) do any of them represent God’s true self.
 All such designations miss the point: we are made in the image of a God who has no gender and who never uses gender to describe who we are.
-God’s image is not a gender-image.
+God’s image is not gender-image.
 Not at all.
 God is gender-less, and, at the depths of our being, so are we.

 Genesis 1:26 Then God said, “Let Us make mankind in Our image…